alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-09-17-adventures-in-the-terraform-dsl-part-vii-resource-for_each-in-terraform-0.12.6.md

 So, using Terraform 0.12.6 and the resource for_each, it appears that Puppet's create_resources function still cannot be emulated, at least without great difficulty and so much code complexity that it is probably not worth doing.

 Is it an actual problem?
-Some Terraform true believers may say it is fine.
-And I remember only too well how so many in the Puppet community once said - "don't add iteration!
+Some may say it is fine.
+And I remember well how so many in the Puppet community once said - "don't add iteration.
 It's not required!"
 Let me just say this.
 There is no problem defining sets or maps of data in Puppet and transforming them into resources.
-And in all the time I've used Puppet, I have never, ever seen anyone actually do that.
+And in all the time I've used Puppet, I have rarely seen anyone actually do that.
 So, I do think it is a real problem and the Terraform DSL is forcing the community to write code that is going to be unreadable.

 Could it be fixed though?